Santiago Courses Taught in English: Academic Information

 ECN 380.9 (3 credits)

 Taught at Universidad Diego Portales.
-This course is primarily designed for undergraduate students with basic knowledge of micro and macroeconomics, but no previous exposition to empirical or theoretical approaches to Latin American countries, economic growth models, or the economics of emerging and less developed economies.
+This course is primarily designed for undergraduate students with basic knowledge of micro and macroeconomics, but no previous exposure to empirical or theoretical approaches to Latin American countries, economic growth models, or the economics of emerging and less developed economies.
 The course starts with some historical and current facts about growth and development in Latin America, setting the stage for asking relevant theoretical and policy questions.
 After that, an interplay between mainstream, universalist growth theories on one hand and locally-focused structuralist models on the other, will shed light on how to productively approach those questions.
 Texts from David Weil, Ocampo and Ros, and Cimoli and Porcile serve as the basis for this course, supplemented by other readings.

 Syracuse students: You may not earn credit for both this course and ECN 310, Latin America Economic Development.